Saint Junípero Serra

 Exploration of Alta California

-In 1768, the inspector general of New Spain, José de Gálvez, decided to send explorers to Alta (Upper) California with the aim of settling the area.
-The move was a strategic one: on the one hand Gálvez aimed at christianizing the Native populations of Upper California; on the other hand, the settlement of Spanish missions and presidios would have prevented Russians expansion in the area from the North and protected the North America’s Pacific coast from possible claims by other imperial nations.
+In 1768, the Inspector General of New Spain, José de Gálvez, decided to send explorers to Alta (Upper) California with the aim of settling the area.
+The move was a strategic one: on the one hand, Gálvez aimed at Christianizing the Native populations of Upper California; on the other hand, the settlement of Spanish missions and presidios would have prevented Russian expansion in the area from the North and protected America’s Pacific coast from possible claims by other imperial nations.
 Serra, now 55 years old, volunteered with enthusiasm and was appointed by Gálvez as the head of the missionary team in the expedition to Alta California.
-Serra was probably looking eagerly at the chance to harvest thousands of pagan souls in lands never touched by the church.
+Serra was probably looking eagerly at the chance to harvest thousands of pagan souls in lands never touched by the Catholic church.
 We have detailed information about the expedition to Alta California as Serra wrote a diary of the journey.

-The first group by land was captained by Fernando Rivera.
-The group consisted of three muleteers, 42 Indian men of Baja California and 25 Spanish soldiers.
+The first land expedition was captained by Fernando Rivera.
+The group consisted of three muleteers, 42 Indian men from Baja California, and 25 Spanish soldiers.
 Friar Juan Crespí joined the group as chaplain and diarist for the Franciscan missionaries.
 Crespí met the Rivera party on Velicatá, then the northern frontier of Spanish settlement in Baja California.
-From there, the group set out on March 24, 1769.
+From there, the group set out for San Diego on March 24, 1769.
 The second group by land was captained by Gaspar de Portolá.
 Father Serra joined the Portolá party as chaplain and diarist.
-The party consisted of muleteers, artisans and 44 baptized Natives of Baja California acting as servants and interpreters to communicate with Indians along the way.
-25 Spanish soldiers under the command of sergeant José Francisco Ortega also accompanied the party.
+The party consisted of muleteers, artisans, and 44 baptized Natives of Baja California acting as servants and interpreters to communicate with Indians along the way.
+25 Spanish soldiers under the command of Sergeant José Francisco Ortega also accompanied the party.

 Mission San Fernando Velicatá